leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw6_v2.md

 # HW6 - Calling APIs and Text Manipulation

 ## Q0 Getting USDA Agriculture Data
-This problem is focused on using `httr` to call the US Department of Agriculture (USDA) API to QuickStats to obtain state level agricultural data.
+This problem is focused on using `httr` to call the US Department of Agriculture (USDA) API, QuickStats, to obtain state level agricultural data.
 Commodity traders pay attention to this data since they have major implications about prices, specifically good harvest yields low prices and vice versa.

-The overall steps of the problem include:
+This problem is broken into 4 steps:
-- Requesting for credentials called the API key
+1. Requesting for credentials called the API key
-- Calling one API to understand the options
+2. Calling one API to understand the options
-- Calling another API to get the records
+3. Calling another API to get the records
-- Visualize teh data over time
+4. Visualize teh data over time

-#### Request for an API key
+#### Q0.1 Request for an API key
 Please follow the instructions under **"Request API Key"** for USDA's [QuickStat API](https://quickstats.nass.usda.gov/api).
 For convenience, please save your credentials on a file called `usda_quickstat_api_key.txt`  following this example:
 ```r